SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 }
 ```

-Now when an new request is created using the http client `var result = await _httpClient.GetStringAsync(“random”);` the full url of http://fortuneService/api/fortunes/random will be used and Kubernetes will resolve it for you.
+Now when an new request is created using the http client `var result = await _httpClient.GetStringAsync("random");` the full url of http://fortuneService/api/fortunes/random will be used and Kubernetes will resolve it for you.

 Kubernetes also has powerful built in features when it comes to getting configuration settings into an application.
 Combine that with the power of .NET Core’s configuration provider hierarchy and you have one heck of a cloud-native application.